eduvpn/documentation/API.md

 1. the certificate was deleted by the user;
 2. the certificate was disabled by an administrator;
 3. the user is disabled
+4. the VPN server got reinstalled and a new CA was created;

 The certificate can still be expired, but this can be checked locally by inspecting the certificate directly.